beancount/docs/docs/beancount_design_doc.md

 -   Metadata round-tripping hasn’t been tested super well.
 In particular, some of the metadata fields need to be ignored (e.g., filename and lineno).

 -   Some directives contain derived data, e.g. the Balance directive has a “diff\_amount” field that contains the difference when there is a failure in asserting a balance.
 This is used to report errors more easily.
-I probably need to remove these [<span class="underline">exceptions</span>](https://github.com/beancount/beancount/tree/master/beancount/core/compare.py) at some point because it is the only one of its kind (I could replace it with an inserted “Error” directive).
+I probably need to remove these [<u>exceptions</u>](https://github.com/beancount/beancount/tree/master/beancount/core/compare.py) at some point because it is the only one of its kind (I could replace it with an inserted “Error” directive).

 This probably needs to get refined a bit at some point with a more complete test (it’s not far as it is).

 ### Uniqueness & Hashing<a id="uniqueness-hashing"></a>

 In order to make it possible to compare directives quickly, we support unique hashing of all directives, that is, from each directive we should be able to produce a short and unique id.
-We can then use these ids to [<span class="underline">perform set inclusion/exclusion/comparison tests</span>](https://github.com/beancount/beancount/tree/master/beancount/core/compare.py) for our unit tests.
-We provide a [<span class="underline">base test case class with assertion methods that use this capability</span>](https://github.com/beancount/beancount/tree/master/beancount/parser/cmptest.py).
+We can then use these ids to [<u>perform set inclusion/exclusion/comparison tests</u>](https://github.com/beancount/beancount/tree/master/beancount/core/compare.py) for our unit tests.
+We provide a [<u>base test case class with assertion methods that use this capability</u>](https://github.com/beancount/beancount/tree/master/beancount/parser/cmptest.py).
 This feature is used liberally throughout our test suites.

 This is also used to detect and remove duplicates.
 This feature is optional and enabled by the `beancount.plugins.noduplicates` plugin.

-Note that the hashing of directives currently [<span class="underline">does not include user meta-data</span>](https://github.com/beancount/beancount/tree/master/beancount/core/compare.py).
+Note that the hashing of directives currently [<u>does not include user meta-data</u>](https://github.com/beancount/beancount/tree/master/beancount/core/compare.py).

 ### Display Context<a id="display-context"></a>